-The cadaver tombs realistically represent the agony of the dead while the figures in prayer situated at the base, are the heavenly representation of the dead awaiting resurrection.
+The cadaver tombs realistically represent the agony of the dead while the praying figures situated at the base are the heavenly representation of the dead awaiting resurrection.

 The base of the monument reworked by Viollet-le-Duc is made of shell alcoves filled with sculptures of apostles, evangelists and saints such as Saint Geneviève or Saint Sebastian.
 Produced for the church “l’église des Célestins” which was destroyed in 1795, the tombs of the Dukes of Orleans were brought to Saint-Denis after 1817.

 Louis, duke of Orleans, son of Charles V and Jeanne de Bourbon, father of Charles of Orleans.

 Louis is represented with closed eyes with his head resting on two pillows.
 The lion placed at his feet symbolizes strength and is also the theme that appears in the renaissance, the hope of resurrection.
 It was said at the time that a lion cub born still-born was brought back to life after three days by his mother’s breath.
 This idea also evokes the resurrection of Christ three days after his death.